-- 2.2 Challenging Party: a Party or Non-Party that challenges the designation of information or items under this Order. - 2.3 "CONFIDENTIAL" Information or Items: information (regardless of how it is generated, stored or maintained) or tangible things that qualify for protection under Federal Rule of Civil Procedure 26(c), and as specified above in the Good Cause Statement. - 2.4 Counsel: Outside Counsel of Record and House Counsel (as well as their support staff). - 2.5 Designating Party: a Party or Non-Party that designates information or items that it produces in disclosures or in responses to discovery as "CONFIDENTIAL." - 2.6 Disclosure or Discovery Material: all items or information, regardless of the medium or manner in which it is generated, stored, or maintained (including, among other things, testimony, transcripts, and tangible things), that are produced or generated in disclosures or responses to discovery in this matter. - 2.7 Expert: a person with specialized knowledge or experience in a matter pertinent to the litigation who has been retained by a Party or its counsel to serve as an expert witness or as a consultant in this Action. - 2.8 House Counsel: attorneys who are employees of a party to this Action.
-House Counsel does not include Outside Counsel of Record or any other outside counsel. - 2.9 Non-Party: any natural person, partnership, corporation, association or other legal entity not named as a Party to this action. - 2.10 Outside Counsel of Record: attorneys who are not employees of a party to this Action but are retained to represent or advise a party to this Action and have appeared in this Action on behalf of that party or are affiliated with a law firm that has appeared on behalf of that party, and includes support staff.
+- 2.1 Action: This pending lawsuit. - 2.2 Challenging Party: a Party or Non-Party that challenges the designation of information or items under this Order. - 2.3 "CONFIDENTIAL" Information or Items: information (regardless of how it is generated, stored or maintained) or tangible things that qualify for protection under Federal Rule of Civil Procedure 26(c), and as specified above in the Good Cause Statement. - 2.4 Counsel: Outside Counsel of Record and House Counsel (as well as their support staff). - 2.5 Designating Party: a Party or Non-Party that designates information or items that it produces in disclosures or in responses to discovery as "CONFIDENTIAL." - 2.6 Disclosure or Discovery Material: all items or information, regardless of the medium or manner in which it is generated, stored, or maintained (including, among other things, testimony, transcripts, and tangible things), that are produced or generated in disclosures or responses to discovery in this matter.

-- 2.11 Party: any party to this Action, including all of its officers, directors, employees, consultants, retained experts, and Outside Counsel of Record (and their support staffs). - 2.12 Producing Party: a Party or Non-Party that produces Disclosure or Discovery Material in this Action. - 2.13 Professional Vendors: persons or entities that provide litigation support services (e.g., photocopying, videotaping, translating, preparing exhibits or demonstrations, and organizing, storing, or retrieving data in any form or medium) and their employees and subcontractors. - 2.14 Protected Material: any Disclosure or Discovery Material that is designated as "CONFIDENTIAL." - 2.15 Receiving Party: a Party that receives Disclosure or Discovery Material from a Producing Party.
+- 2.7 Expert: a person with specialized knowledge or experience in a matter pertinent to the litigation who has been retained by a Party or its counsel to serve as an expert witness or as a consultant in this Action.
+This definition includes a professional jury or trial consultant retained in connection with this litigation. - 2.8 House Counsel: attorneys who are employees of a party to this Action.
+House Counsel does not include Outside Counsel of Record or any other outside counsel. - 2.9 Non-Party: any natural person, partnership, corporation, association or other legal entity not named as a Party to this action. - 2.10 Outside Counsel of Record: attorneys who are not employees of a party to this Action but are retained to represent or advise a party to this Action and have appeared in this Action on behalf of that party or are affiliated with a law firm that has appeared on behalf of that party, and includes support staff. - 2.11 Party: any party to this Action, including all of its officers, directors, employees, consultants, retained experts, and Outside Counsel of Record (and their support staffs). - 2.12 Producing Party: a Party or Non-Party that produces Disclosure or Discovery Material in this Action. - 2.13 Professional Vendors: persons or entities that provide litigation support services (e.g., photocopying, videotaping, translating, preparing exhibits or demonstrations, and organizing, storing, or retrieving data in any form or medium) and their employees and subcontractors. - 2.14 Protected Material: any Disclosure or Discovery Material that is designated as "CONFIDENTIAL." - 2.15 Receiving Party: a Party that receives Disclosure or Discovery Material from a Producing Party.